LCRoysterproject/oysterproject/index.md

 ## Project Data

-Continous data are collected in nine sites, located around the Lone Cabbage Reef in Cedar Key, FL.
+Continous data are collected in nine sites with Star-Oddi and Diver sensors.
+The sites are located around the Lone Cabbage Reef in Cedar Key, FL.
 Discete measurements are also collected at these sites.

 The locations data links are arranged in the order they lay near the Lone Cabbage Reef from North to South and West to East.
 [Site 6](http://rpubs.com/oysterproject/site6measurements),    [Site 1](http://rpubs.com/oysterproject/site1measurements),    [Site 9](http://rpubs.com/oysterproject/site9measurements)